 Vaccines exist to protect individuals from the most cancer-causing strains of the virus.
 HPV is the cause of anal cancer 93% of the time.
 It also causes at least five other cancers, including cervical cancer.
 Since it is likely most people will have at least one intimate partner during their lifetime, HPV vaccination, screening and practising safe sex are important steps that will help reduce the chance of getting HPV and anal cancer.

-The HPV vaccine is available in both the US and the UK.
+The HPV vaccine is available in both the US and the UK and indeed in many countries round the world.
 The HPV vaccines are recommended at an early age to protect against human papillomavirus because:

 - Early vaccination offers the fullest protection before children are exposed to the virus.
 HPV is transmitted through intimate skin-to-skin contact.
 Data suggest that there is minimal exposure to HPV at 11 and 12 years old as few are sexually active.